mrumkovskis/wabase-wiki/Home.md

 ---

+## What is wabase for?

 ## Setting up the environment

-Before we start off with wabase, lets set up the test environment, so that you could try the features yourself as you go.
-We are going to use swagger to send different HTTP requests to a local wabase server and see what the response is.
+Before we start off with wabase, let's set up the test environment, so that you can try the features yourself as you go.
+We are going to use Swagger to send different HTTP requests to a local wabase server and see what the response is.

 **#TODO:** set up the test environment and write a guide